NodeDiver/subscriptn-simple/Geyser Hackaton NWC/geyser_story.md

-## 🚀 SubscriptN: Bitcoin Subscriptions for BTCPay, Powered by NWC
+## 🚀 Bitinfrashop: Bitcoin Subscriptions for BTCPay, Powered by NWC

 **Winner of the NWC Hackathon 2024 (- Tier 1 – New Projects)** 🏆🎉